How to Cite ProCon.org in Bibliographies and Endnotes

 Proper citation - whether it is in the form of footnotes, endnotes, or bibliographies - depends on your preferred or, perhaps, required style manual.

-You can click the "Cite" button on the upper-right corner of any ProCon.org page to see that page's citation style according to the Modern Language Association Style Manual(MLA), The Chicago Manual of Style (Chicago), the Publication Manual of the American Psychological Association (APA), and Kate Turabian's A Manual for Writers of Term Papers, Theses, and Dissertations(Turabian) - four of the most popular bibliographic protocols.
+You can click the "Cite" button on the lower-right corner of any ProCon.org page to see that page's citation style according to the Modern Language Association Style Manual(MLA), The Chicago Manual of Style (Chicago), the Publication Manual of the American Psychological Association (APA), and Kate Turabian's A Manual for Writers of Term Papers, Theses, and Dissertations(Turabian) - four of the most popular bibliographic protocols.

 Here are examples of the proper bibliographic citation for two ProCon.org pages according to each of these four style manuals (in alphabetical order):